Local Housing Allowance - advice for private landlords

 Simplicity: There will no longer be a need for complex rent determinations and restrictions that contribute to the delay in processing claims.

 - Will LHA be introduced into the social sector?

 The LHA is only being rolled out to the private sector at present.

 - How is the LHA calculated?

 The LHA is calculated by the Rent Service for individual areas, known as Broad Rental Market Areas (BRMAs), each month.
-It is based on the median rental figure for that particular area depending on the size of the property.
-Basing the LHA on the 5 of 9 median of rents for a certain property size means that exactly half of the rental properties of that size in the area will be affordable within the LHA amount that the customer receives.
+It is based on the 30th percentile of the list of rents in the BRMA.

 - Who decides LHA rates?